 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Directive (Directive 95/46/EC).

-Despite the UK’s intention to leave the European Union in March 2019 the GDPR will still apply in accordance with the Information Commissioner’s Office (ICO) guidance to continue a similar level of regulation post March 2019 together with a new Data Protection Act.
+Despite the UK leaving the European Union the GDPR still applies in accordance with the Information Commissioner’s Office (ICO) guidance to continue a similar level of regulation together with a new Data Protection Act.

 This policy will outline:

 - The details of the Data Controller and how to contact the Data Protection Officer(DPO)

 - The types of personal data we collect and how we use it

 - Our purpose and legal basis for processing your data